srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/11-Create a VM with the CLI.md

 5. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
 Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

-# Task 2: Create a resource group and a virtual machine
+# Task 2: Use CLI to create a virtual machine

 In this task, we will use Azure CLI to create a resource group and a virtual machine.